Keyfactor/azurekeyvault-orchestrator/docsource/akv.md

 ### Approve the Certificate Store

-When the Discovery job runs successfully, it will list the existing Azure Keyvaults that are acessible by our service principal.
+When the Discovery job runs successfully, it will list the existing Azure Keyvaults that are accessible by our service principal.

 In this example, our job returned these Azure Keyvaults.